kencx/source/content/notes/selfhosted/security-hardening.md

 >Before making any SSH changes, it is good to have a second terminal open to
 >prevent yourself from being locked out.

-If you have not done so, consider using SSH keys to login to your server, instead of a password.
-Coupled with disabling password authentication, it is a safer and faster method of accessing your server.
+Use SSH keys to login to your server, instead of passwords.
+Better yet, disable password authentication for a safer and faster method of access.

-To secure SSH in your server, make the following changes to your default SSH configuration file `etc/ssh/sshd_config`.
+To do so, make the following changes to your default SSH configuration file `etc/ssh/sshd_config`.

 ```
 PasswordAuthentication no